bweatherson/demons/latest-export.md

 What are we trying to do when we produce a decision theory?
 I think some of the disputes within the field come from different theorists having different motivations, and hence different answers to this question.
 My answer is going to be that decision theory plays a key role in a certain kind of explanatory project.
 And I think defensivism is well suited to play that role.
 But to see what I mean by playing a key role in an explanatory project, it helps to compare that with other possible views about the aim of decision theory.

 One thing you might hope decision theory would do, and certainly one thing students often expect it will do, is provide advice on how to make decisions.
 I think decision theory is very ill-suited to this task, and it shouldn't really be the aim of the theory.
 The primary reason for this is that in any real life situation, the inputs are too hard to identify.
 To use decision theory as a guide to action, I need to know the utility of the possible states.
 And I need to know not just what's better and worse, but how much they are better or worse.
 At least speaking for myself, the only way I can tell the magnitudes of the differences in utilities between states is to ask about various gambles, and think about which of them I'd be indifferent between.
-That's to say, the only way I can tell that the utility of $a$ is half way between that of $b$ and $c$ is to ask whether I'd be indifferent between $a$ and a 50/50 chance of getting $b$ or $c$.
-So I have to know what decisions I'd (rationally) make before I can work out the utilities.
+That's to say, the only way I can tell that the utility of A is half way between that of B and C is to ask whether I'd be indifferent between A and a 50/50 chance of getting B or C. So I have to know what decisions I'd (rationally) make before I can work out the utilities.
 And that means I have to know what decisions to make before I can even apply decision theory, which is inconsistent with thinking that decision theory should be the guide to what decisions to make.
 This isn't such a pressing problem when decisions can be made using purely ordinal utilities, but those cases are rare.
 So in general there is little use for decision theory in advising decisions.

 A somewhat better use for decision theory is in evaluation.
 Using decision theory, we can look at someone else's actions and ask whether they were rational.
 This is particularly pressing in cases where the person has harmed another, perhaps due to possible carelessness, or in defense of another, and we're interested in whether their actions were rational.
 Now one immediate complication in these cases is that we don't know the actor's value function.
 Even if the action doesn't maximise value as we see it, we don't know whether they have a different value function (perhaps one that puts low weight on harms to others), or they were doing a bad job maximising value.
 We don't know whether they were a knave or a fool.
 But it's often charitable to assume that they do have a decent enough value function, and we can ask whether what they were doing was rational if they did indeed have a decent value function.

 This is a task decision theory is useful for, but it alone wouldn't justify the existence of books like this one.
 For one thing, the theory of how to act around Demons isn't usually relevant to whether an act was careless, or a permissible kind of self/other-defense.
 It is sometimes relevant.
 Sometimes we should think game-theoretically about whether a person was acting properly, and that will bring up issues that are similar to issues involved in making decisions around Demons.
 But usually the kind of decision theory we need in these cases is fairly elementary.

 A bigger problem is that rationality is too high a bar in these cases.
 (I'm indebted here to Jonathan Sarnoff.)
-Imagine that $d$ puts up a ladder somewhat sloppily, and it falls and injures $v$.
-The question at hand is whether $d$ is morally responsible for the injury to $v$ due to their carelessness.
+Imagine that D puts up a ladder somewhat sloppily, and it falls and injures V. The question at hand is whether D is morally responsible for the injury to V due to their carelessness.
 Ladders are tricky things, and sometimes one can take reasonable precautions and bad things happen anyway.
 Sometimes it is correct to attribute an injury to bad luck even if a super-cautious person would have avoided it.
 We aren't in general obliged to take every possible precaution to avoid injuring others.
 (If we were, we wouldn't be able to go out in public.)
 So what's the test we should use for whether this particular injury was just a case of bad luck or a case of carelessness?
 It is tempting to use decision theory here.
-The injury is a case of bad luck iff it was decision-theoretically rational for $d$ to act as they did, assuming they had a decent value function.
+The injury is a case of bad luck iff it was decision-theoretically rational for D to act as they did, assuming they had a decent value function.
 The problem is that this is a really high bar.
-Imagine that $d$ did what any normal person would do in setting up the ladder, but there was a clever way to secure it for minimal cost that $d$ didn't notice, and most people wouldn't have noticed.
-Then there is a good sense in which what $d$ did was not decision-theoretically rational; the value maximising thing to do was the clever trick.
+Imagine that D did what any normal person would do in setting up the ladder, but there was a clever way to secure it for minimal cost that D didn't notice, and most people wouldn't have noticed.
+Then there is a good sense in which what D did was not decision-theoretically rational; the value maximising thing to do was the clever trick.
 But we don't want people to be morally responsible every time they fail to notice a clever option that only a handful of people would ever spot.
 And this is the general case.
 Decision-theoretic rationality is a maximising notion, and as such it's a kind of hard norm to satisfy.
 We don't want every failure to satisfy it in cases of unintentional injury to others, or intentional injury to others in the pursuit of a justifiable end like self-defence, to incur moral liability.
 So this isn't actually a place where decision theory is useful.

 And if decision theory isn't useful in these cases, then it's value as an evaluative tool is somewhat limited.
 We can still use it for going around judging people, and saying that was rational, that was irrational.
 And that's a fine pastime, being judgmental can be fun, especially if the people being judged are in charge of institutions we care about.
 But we might hope for a little more out of our theory.

 A third role for decision theory is in predicting what people will do.
 Sometimes we know people's incentives well enough to be able to predict that they will act as if they are rational.
 And at least sometimes, that can lead to surprising results.
 I'll talk through one case that I find surprising, and I suspect other philosophers will find surprising too.

 Chooser runs a televised rock-paper-scissors tournament.
 Ratings are fine, but Chooser is told by the bosses that what the audience really likes is when rock beats scissors.
 The audience doesn't think rock-paper-scissors is really violent enough, and the implicit violence of rock smashing scissors is a help.
 So Chooser is thinking about generating more outcomes where rock beats scissors.
 And their plan is to make a cash payoff to players every time they successfully play rock, on top of the point they get for winning the game.
-Chooser's hope is that the game payoff will change from the standard payoff table, which looks like this
+Chooser's hope is that the game payoff will change from the standard payoff table, as shown in table \@ref(tab:simple-rps), to table \@ref(tab:adjusted-rps).

 ```{r, simple-rps, cache=TRUE}
 rps <- tribble(